Elderly Mobility Scale Calculator: Accurate Patient Assessment Tool

 - Watch experienced clinicians demonstrate the process

-You should conduct regular consistency checks between different observers to maintain reliable results.
-This ensures elderly mobility scale scores remain comparable regardless of who administers the assessment.
+Regular consistency checks between observers maintain reliable results.
+This ensures EMS scores remain comparable regardless of who administers the assessment.

-Most clinical settings already have the basic equipment needed for the elderly mobility scale.
-You’ll need these readily available items:
+Most clinical settings already have the basic equipment needed for the EMS.
+You'll need:

 - Meter rule or tape measure